RsyncProject/rsync/rsync.1.md

     This option uses more memory on the receiving side (one bit per file transferred) and also requires enough free disk space on the receiving side to hold an additional copy of all the updated files.
-Note also that you should not use an absolute path to [`--partial-dir`](#opt) unless (1) there is no chance of any of the files in the transfer having the same name (since all the updated files will be put into a single directory if the path is absolute) and (2) there are no mount points in the hierarchy (since the delayed updates will fail if they can't be renamed into place).
+Note also that you should not use an absolute path to [`--partial-dir`](#opt) unless:

+    1. there is no chance of any of the files in the transfer having the same name (since all the updated files will be put into a single directory if the path is absolute), and
+    2. there are no mount points in the hierarchy (since the delayed updates will fail if they can't be renamed into place).

     See also the "atomic-rsync" python script in the "support" subdir for an update algorithm that is even more atomic (it uses [`--link-dest`](#opt)